 Having a health insurance plan is an excellent way to ensure you have access to the care you need to stay healthy.
-But depending on where you live, the cost of individual health coverage may be more expensive than you expect.
+But depending on where you live, the cost of individual health insurance coverage may be more or less expensive than you expect.

 In this blog post, you’ll learn: